CTRAPS: CTAP Client Impersonation and API Confusion on FIDO2: CTRAPS Vulnerabilities and Impact

 Our attacks exploit \emph{protocol-level} CTAP vulnerabilities, working regardless of the transport and the implementation details of the authenticator, the client, and the relying party.
-They threaten millions of authenticators in the wild, and their respective users, with destructive and scalable attacks.
-Being at the protocol-level, the root causes are complex to fix, and most authenticators (e.g., Yubikeys) do not support firmware updates anyways, leaving them vulnerable forever.
+Hence, they threaten millions of authenticators in the wild, their users, and the relying parties.
+Being at the protocol-level, the root causes are challenging to fix, as most authenticators, including YubiKeys, do not support firmware updates.

-Our attacks affect users, authenticators, relying parties, and clients alike.
-For example, by erasing credentials, we remove the ability to perform web authentication from users and relying parties, by locking the authenticator, we prevent its usage, and by performing API confusion, we trick the client into believing that a confounded API call was executed legitimately instead.

-Anyone can deploy our \emph{practical} and \emph{low-cost} attacks, as they require minimal equipment, such as an NFC reader or a smartphone.
-However, their realistic outcome causes concrete and immediate damage with limited or no user interaction and notice.
+The CTRAPS attacks are \emph{practical} and \emph{low-cost}, requiring minimal equipment, such as a smartphone.
+Their outcome is realistic and involves limited or no user interaction, as shown in the video demonstrations available in the CTRAPS GitHub repository.
 For instance, we lost access to our test Google and Apple ID accounts because we could not pass 2FA after deleting our credentials with AC$_{1}$.
-No prior attack achieved similar goals, such as credential tampering and user tracking.

-The CI attacks over NFC do not require compromising the user device or any interaction.
-They work out-of-the-box on any NFC-enabled device.
-The AC attacks are stealthy and persistent.
-They do not trigger abnormal behavior, only asking for \emph{UV} and \emph{UP} when the user expects it.
-As a direct consequence, the user will likely trigger the attacks on multiple occasions, not realizing the lingering threat.
-CI and AC attacks can even be \emph{combined}.
-For example, the attacker can obtain a fingerprint with AC$_{7}$ and track the user with CI$_{2}$.